 But I do this just as he is saying, “To man the refreshments table.”

-I cannot stop the “HA!” of disbelief that escapes me.
-My finger jams harder into the wood grain of the desk.
+I cannot stop my “HA!” of disbelief.
+My finger jams harder into the wood grain.
 You have got to be joking.
 Mr. Ward is beaming back like an idiot.
-“So,” I begin, “this isn’t about the Female Goblin Coalition strike.”
+“So... this isn’t about the Female Goblin Coalition strike.”

 He makes a “Pfft” sound and shoos away the very idea with his hand.
 “Of course not.
 Bunch of whinging midgets in skirts, the lot of them.”
-I open my mouth to protest in horror but he barrels on, “No, Gringotts is holding the reception for the annual WNSG--that’s the Wizarding News Society Gala, Edith--and we are of course attending.
-It’s just next month, can’t believe you haven’t heard about it.”
+I open my mouth to protest in horror but he barrels on, “No, Gringotts is holding the reception for the annual WNSG—that’s the Wizarding News Society Gala—and we are of course attending.
+It’s just next month.
+Can’t believe you haven’t heard about it.”

-As if on cue, a passing owl drops a piece of parchment on my head with a screech.
-I snatch the parchment, crumpling it a little more than necessary, and bring it to my eye level.
-“Gringotts Bank Presents the Six-Hundredth Annual Wizarding News Society Gala,” I read barely above a whisper.
-There was a horrible little illustration of goblin and a business-wizard chortling together over brandy.
+As if on cue, an owl screeches and drops a parchment on my head.
+I snatch the parchment, crumpling it slightly.
+“Gringotts Bank Presents the Four-Hundred-and-Twelfth Annual Wizarding News Association Gala,” I read.
+There is a horrible little illustration of Goblin and a business-wizard chortling over brandy.

-“So, what do you say,” says Mr. Ward.
-He leans back and rests his hands behind his head.
-I am half expecting him to prop up his expensive dragonhide shoes.
+“So, what do you say,” Mr. Ward rests his hands behind his head.
+I’m waiting for him to prop up his expensive Dragonhide shoes.
 “Are you our girl?”

 I stare in disbelief, still clutching the parchment.
-The magazine is actually supporting Gringotts with everything that is going on right now?
+The magazine is actually supporting Gringotts right now?
 A publication marketed to women is associating with a blatantly sexist institution?
-I want to shout that I know what the WNSG is, that I quit, that I’m a better journalist than he has ever bothered to find out.
-But this internship is all the real-life journalism experience that I have...
+I want to shout that I already knew what the WNAG is, that I quit, that I’m a better journalist than he has ever bothered to find out.
+But this internship is all the journalism experience that I have...

-“Great!” he exclaims, lightly slapping the arms of his chair.
-Without another word he picks up a parchment and quill and gets to work, doing whatever it is that he does all day.
+“Great!”
+He slaps the arms of his chair.
+Then, without another word he picks up his quill and gets back to work, doing whatever it is that he does all day.
 Not that I could possibly know, since as my mentor he hasn’t actually told me what his job entails.

-I take this as my cue to leave, forgetting my shoulderbag in all of my shock.
-I allow myself to stand there, waiting, as if he may suddenly shout “Just kidding!”
-But Mr. Ward is far too intent on his work to notice.
-I turn and walk to the door.
+I slowly rise to my feet, allowing myself to stand there, waiting, as if he may suddenly shout, “Gotcha!”
+But Mr. Ward is far too intent on his work.
+I turn to the door.

 I stop in my tracks and squeeze my eyes shut.
-Do NOT hex your future character reference, I repeat to myself.
-It has become my mantra over the past few months.
-I manage a bright “Yes,” as I turn on my heel.
+Do not hex your character reference, do not hex your character reference...
+It’s become my mantra over the past few months.
+I turn on my heel and manage a bright, “Yes?”

 He looks at me with sentimental appreciation, like somebody who can’t believe how quickly their child has grown.
 “I would absolutely love a cup of tea,” he nods emphatically.

 Author's note: Hello everyone, and thank you so much for checking out my story.
-I've gone back and edited this chapter, as per lovely reviews' suggestions that I include more description of WW headquarters and the like :) Also, thanks to princesspatience, ghostfire, EnigmaticEyes16 and JJFuzzyhead on the forums for their help creating grunt-work for Edie to do at her internship.
+Thanks to princesspatience, ghostfire, EnigmaticEyes16 and JJFuzzyhead on the forums for their help creating grunt-work for Edie at her internship.